mikaelho/pythonista-gestures/README.md

 ## Versions:

+* 1.3 - Add `first` to declare priority for the gesture, and an option to use the fine-tuning methods with ObjC gesture recognizers.
-* 1.2 - Adds drag and drop support.
+* 1.2 - Add drag and drop support.
-* 1.1 - Adds distance parameters to swipe gestures.
+* 1.1 - Add distance parameters to swipe gestures.
 * 1.0 - First version released to PyPi.
   Breaks backwards compatibility in syntax, adds multi-recognizer coordination, and removes force press support.